You should begin making your way through Binney & Merrifield's Chapter 5. We will be hotting most of the topics in that Chapter 6 this semester.

 stasis are interrupted by brief periods at the point of fuel

-exhaustion, where star rearranges itself by
+exhaustion, where the star rearranges itself by

-further concentration of interior needed to
+further concentration of its interior as needed to

 achieve stasis again.